China–Namibia relations: Economic relations

 China began purchasing coal from Namibia in 2010.

 Namibia is a major destination for Chinese investment in uranium mining.
 Chinese companies have invested in Namibia's three biggest uranium producers: Husab, Langer Heinrich, and Rössing.

 From 2000 to 2011, there were approximately 64 Chinese official development finance projects identified in Namibia through various media reports.

 Migration

 A large number of Chinese are estimated to have taken up residence in Namibia since independence.
 In 2006, their number was estimated at 40,000.
-According a leaked U.S. diplomatic cable, Namibia permits Chinese immigration as loan repayment.
+According to a leaked U.S. diplomatic cable, Namibia permits Chinese immigration as loan repayment.

 An Yue Jiang scandal

 In April 2008, a weapons shipment on the An Yue Jiang sailed from China and originally planned to dock at the South African port of Durban and unload its cargo for shipment to landlocked Zimbabwe.
 However, there were widespread protests by persons concerned that the arms would be used by Robert Mugabe's regime in suppressing political opposition in the wake of disputed Zimbabwean presidential election which had taken place a month earlier.
 Seeking a destination for the ship, it was rumored that it would port on Namibia's coast at Walvis Bay.
 On 24 April 2008, a protest took place in Namibia's capital of Windhoek, where two hundred protesters marched from a Zoo Park in central Windhoek to the Chinese embassy.
 Among those leading the protesters were bishop and SWAPO politician Zephania Kameeta and the Legal Assistance Centre.
 The ship did not port in Namibia.